pipobscure/pipobscure/_posts/2014-06-08-juststitched-what-did-you-say-i-got-bored-so.markdown

 ---
 layout: post
-title: "> “What did you say?
+title: "“What did you say?
 I got bored, so I was mentally crocheting instead of listening.”"
 date: 2014-06-08 19:02:55 Z
 tags: []